youngruiz/AdoptionHero/README.md

 # Adoption Hero

-Adoption Hero is a "dating" app that matches shelter animals up with prospective owners.
+Adoption Hero is a "dating" app for iOS that matches shelter animals up with prospective owners.

 ![alt text](/assets/images/120.png?raw=true)